Proscriptions are collectively assumed societal regulations that insist certain behaviors are prohibited.

 Carl Jung says Eros creates such exquisite desire, such psychic tension, that it can activate the transcendent function (I call it The Rub), and open up the fastest avenue to the collective unconscious where the divinities reside.
 Ecstasy (I think not the drug) can be the vehicle that carries you directly to the archetypal Kingdom of God.
 Sure, this is what the religious celibates know.

 It’s culturally relevant-and culture clash is one way to ignite the transcendent function-to call Eros, Deseo.
 So I do in The WASP and El Curandero.
-During my field research, in my mind, of course, I thanked Alberto for providing the hook for my Deseo,and thus, the locomotion driving my desirous approach to The Other World (turns out My Other World, at least, was, interestingly, the psyche).
+During my field research, in my mind, of course, I thanked Alberto for providing the hook for my Deseo,and thus, the locomotion driving my desirous approach to The Other World.
 Of course it drove my dedication to the research, too, but that’s a rather mundane topic for this context.

 And finally a warning: don’t inflate your head by identifying with the deities.
 You are not The Virgin.
 Nor is he your God.
 You are a human becoming more so.
 There’s real integrity in that.
 You can thank Eros for not knowing anything about orgasms.